christopherkullenberg/CV/README.md

 # CV Christopher Kullenberg

 My CV in various file formats.
 Generated from markdown with pandoc.
 See ``compile.sh`` for settings.

-**Note:** The markdown file is written in pandoc-markdown, so there are some residual LaTex hyperlinks that won't work in other styles.

 ## Formats